KubaO/elkhound/src/smbase/README.md

 Serialization
 -------------

-The "flatten" serialization scheme is intended to allow sets of objects to read and write themselves to files.
+The "flatten" serialization scheme is intended to allow sets of objects to read and write themselves to files. *This is currently broken due to removal of several of the custom containers that it used to serialize.
+That needs to be reimplemented for C++ standard containers.
+Search for FIXME to locate the work areas.*

 * [bflatten.h](bflatten.h), [bflatten.cc](bflatten.cc): Implementation of the Flatten interface ([flatten.h](flatten.h)) for reading/writing binary files.